joshortner/joshortner.github.io/index.md

 layout: home
 ---

 My name is Josh Ortner.
 I'm an Embedded Software Engineer at Los Alamos National Lab.
 My specialty is embedded software for space-based sensors.

-My coding interests outside of work center around computer graphics and game development.
+My coding interests outside of work are centered around computer graphics and game development.
 All of my projects and tech demos use a custom graphics/game dev framework called [Stella](https://gitlab.com/jortner0210/stella-game-engine).
 My resume is [here](https://joshortner.github.io/resume), my email is jlortner@gmail.com, and some of my projects are below.